espm-157/website/content/policies.md

 the concepts followed by time to work on exercises.

+Many UC Berkeley classes, especially in data science, are delivered in large-format lectures that may be recorded but provide little opportunity for individual and in-person interaction with the professor.
+_This class is different_.
+In-class time creates a space for valuable one-on-one and small group instruction from course staff and peers while working on challenging and open-ended problems.

 ## Assignment policy

 Data science is about analyzing real-world data sets, and so a series